Home

 • Accumulation of air or gas in the chest cavity

-• Constricting chest pain and/or shoulder pain
+• Constricting chest and/or shoulder pain

 • Collection of blood and/or pulmonary nodule in chest cavity (revealed under testing)